10 Signs Your “Healthy” Pet Is Showing Dog Illness Symptoms

 A dog’s ears may droop if he feels sad—or has an ear infection.
 Dogs can develop three types of ear infections: outer, middle, and inner.
 Symptoms of outer ear problems—drooping ears, redness, discharge, and a bad odor—require a trip to the vet.
 If not treated, outer infections can turn into middle and inner ear infections, which may cause hearing loss.
 Here are some unbelievable facts you never knew about your pooch.

 Your dog has black patches on his gums

 According to the Banfield Pet Hospital network, dental disease affects 93 percent of dogs over the age of three.
 When food particles and bacteria aren’t cleaned off a dog’s gums, they get inflamed and plaque can form.
 That plaque can turn into gingivitis and, in severe cases, tooth loss.
 If your pet’s normally pink gums are inflamed or develop black patches, contact your vet.
+You could be seeing dog illness symptoms.
 These are some secrets your pet can’t tell you.

 Your dog has no waist

 An hourglass figure is a quick indicator of a healthy dog.
 But if your dog has no tucked-in area between her rib cage and hips, she’s probably overweight.
 The Association for Pet Obesity Prevention estimates that 54 percent of dogs in America are overweight, and like humans, this makes animals vulnerable to other medical complications, like cancer, diabetes, and kidney disease.
 It can even decrease life expectancy by 2.5 years.
 All dog owners should know these 12 foods that could kill your dog.

 Your dog’s eyes are cloudy